icebreakerone/perseus-demo-energy/README.md

 ### Authentication and consent

 For this demo, we have used Ory hydra user management platform to provide authentication and consent as part of the authorisation code flow.
 In production, data providers will be using existing user management systems.
 Whilst some user management platforms may provide Oauth2 endpoints as Ory Hydra does, in other cases the implementation may need to integrate separate Oauth and user management and consent services.
-Whilst it is outside of the scope this demo to anticipate all possible configurations, the following steps explain how a separate user management and consent service could be integrated, using Ory Oauth2 as an example.
+Whilst it is outside of the scope this demo to anticipate all possible configurations, the following steps explain how a separate user management and consent service might be integrated, using Ory Oauth2 as an example.

 #### Flow steps for Ory Hydra with external user management and consent services